conda/conda/docs/source/install/central.rst

 Offline mode only
 -----------------

-Offline mode filters out all channels URLs which do not start with 'file:'.
+Offline mode filters out all channels URLs which do not start with ``file:``.
 The default is False.

 .. code-block:: yaml